 1)For Koki Niwa Carbon

-With stable rubbers in the forehand and backhand as well as combined with the offensiveness of the blade itself, players can switch rapidly between forehand and backhand in the short or middle court and play the games with a much more offensive style.
+With stable rubbers in the forehand and backhand and combined with the blade’s offensiveness, players can switch rapidly between forehand and backhand in the short or middle court and play the games with a much more offensive style.

 Forehand: Victas V 15 Extra, Tibhar Evolution MX-P, Xiom Sigma II Euro